Photo courtesy Tris McCall

 Speranza Theatre Company’s new one-act play Unveiling Liberty by Charlotte Rahn-Lee and Jennie Contuzzi will run three days only, from March 3 to March 5, at the Barrow Mansion (83 Wayne Street).
 Unveiling Liberty is set in 1886.
 Ten-year-old Isabelle is enamored of the enormous statue about to be unveiled in New York harbor.
 Her father

 Grace Church Van Vorst is soliciting submissions for its 26th gala celebration to be held on Saturday, April 29, 2017.
-For the past quarter century the Cathedral Arts Festival has showcased premier artists from around the region, connecting Jersey City and the surrounding community with exciting, vibrant and affordable art and the talent behind it.

 Cold Crush Brothers founding member, Easy A.D and rising hip-hop talent, Famey talk to Hudson County Community College students on the history and influences of hip-hop culture.